Home

 L 485, Mammut.

-The Mammut radar was mounted on top of a large bunker, either a L 485 as in Denmark, or a V 143 in some other countries.
+The Mammut radar was mounted on top of a large bunker, either a L 485 as in Denmark, a V 143 in some other countries and in at least three places a special Vf.

 The Mammut antenna at Hjertebjerg, Hanstholm.
-Note how the antenna cables are assembled and routed down a cable "chimney".
+Note how the antenna cables are assembled and routed down a cable "chimney", as depicted on the drawings below.

 One of the cable "chimneys" at Blåvand.
 The cables were routed through this armor plate, placed on top of the "chimney", now lingering in the sand next to the bunker.

 The cable "chimneys" at Blåvand from inside.
 (Blåvand).
-The cables were then routed through the walls into the ops. room . . .
+The cables were then routed through the walls into the Kompensator room . . .
 (Blåvand).

-.. . . where the display equipment was mounted on a low platform.
+.. . . where the Kompensator were mounted on a low platform.
 (Rømø).
-The platform for the display equipment.
+The platform for the Kompensator.
 (Rømø).

 The original camouflage colors are re-emerging in 2007.